 On ANZAC Day, Australians honour those who have served and died in all wars, conflicts and peacekeeping operations.

 Dawn services, wreath laying, parades and sunset services form a significant part of ANZAC Day commemorations and are held across all of NSW.
-Sydney’s CBD hosts the State’s biggest ANZAC Day services which are free to the public and all are welcome to attend.
+Sydney's city centre hosts the State's biggest ANZAC Day services which are free to the public and all are welcome to attend.
 Outside of Sydney, the ANZAC Day services in Coffs Harbour, Port Macquarie and Wollongong also host significant events with a large gathering of ex-servicemen.
 For a list of ANZAC Day services around NSW visit the RSL NSW website.

 The ANZAC Day Dawn Service at The Cenotaph in Sydney's Martin Place begins at 4.15am.
 Thousands gather in the pre-dawn darkness to pay their respects and lay wreaths in honour of fallen soldiers.

 The ANZAC Day March begins at 9am on the corner of Pitt Street and Martin Place.
 It journeys through George and Bathurst Streets before ending at Elizabeth Street opposite Hyde Park.

-At the conclusion of the parade, at approximately 1pm, a Commemoration Service is held next to The Pool of Remembrance at the ANZAC War Memorial in Hyde Park South.
+At the conclusion of the parade a Commemoration Service is held next to The Pool of Remembrance at the ANZAC War Memorial in Hyde Park South at 12.30pm.